 Vang Vieng is the place, and it's certainly in my top 5 of fun things to do.
 Ever.
-Put simply, not only is it one of the things you have to do if you're in Laos, it's one of the things you have to do if you're in Asia. over 10 years agoAnswered by richard maddock via Travellr.com
+Put simply, not only is it one of the things you have to do if you're in Laos, it's one of the things you have to do if you're in Asia. almost 12 years agoAnswered by richard maddock via Travellr.com

 Ian has some words of the wise in his first post.
 I have heard of people nearly dying (and several cases of people actually dying!) there- booze and bodies of water do not mix.
 If you are heading to Laos, make very sure you have a medical insurance policy because if you are injured and have to be airlifted to the nearest DECENT medical facility (i.e. Bangkok) , it's going to set you back well over $10,000.